Skip to Content

 The 24-second shot clock is primarily implemented in professional leagues such as the National Basketball Association, also known as the NBA, the Women’s National Basketball Association, also referred to as the WNBA, as well as within the International Basketball Federation, commonly abbreviated as FIBA.

-General functionality of 24-second shot clock when team possession changes with less than 24 seconds in the game
+What is the general function of the 24-second shot clock when team possession changes with less than 24 seconds in the game?

 In general, if there are less than 24 seconds remaining on the game clock in a period of play, then the 24-second shot clock should not be active during a change of possession from one team to another.